cpouchon/ORTHOSKIM/README.md

 ### 5. Additional modes for PhyloDB users

-We implemented additional modes for PhyloDB users (PhyloAlps, PhyloNorway, PhyloCarpates project members) to use OrthoSkim along with original targeted assemblies (*i.e.* chloroplast and nucrdna annotations) performed under these projects.
-These step allow to extract the genes from the annotations by respecting the output of OrthoSkim.
-Users can easily uses all modes supplied in OrthoSkim in complement.
+Additional modes were implemented for PhyloDB users (*i.e.* for PHA, PHN, PHC member project) to use ORTHOSKIM along with annotations performed under these projects with [Org.Asm](https://git.metabarcoding.org/org-asm/org-asm) assembler.
+Users can easily use all modes supplied in ORTHOSKIM in complement.

 #### 5.1 - Sample file

-This step allowed to guide the pipeline according to an indexing tab based on samples location into the [GriCAD](https://gricad-doc.univ-grenoble-alpes.fr/hpc/description/) infrastructures on the */bettik/LECA/phyloskims/release/* folder.
+Sample file can be created directly from samples location into the [GriCAD](https://gricad-doc.univ-grenoble-alpes.fr/hpc/description/) infrastructures on the */bettik/LECA/phyloskims/release/* folder.
 This tab is produced by the `-m phyloskim_indexing` mode.
-This allowed to screen each sample that will be used for extraction from `-p path/to/seek/files/`.
+This allowed to screen each sample that will be used for the gene extraction from `-p path/to/seek/files/`.
 Unwanted samples must be removed from the list before processing other modes.

 ```